pablomalvido/cables_segmentation/README.md

-# Generation of realistic synthetic cable images to train AI segmentation models
+# Generation of realistic synthetic cable images to train Deep Learning segmentation models

 This package must contain the following files/folders: